Cold (Chris Stapleton song)

-Cold is a song by American singer-songwriter Chris Stapleton, it was released on September 25, 2020 as the third single from his fourth studio album Starting Over.
+“Cold” is a song by American singer-songwriter Chris Stapleton.
+It was released on September 25, 2020 as the second single from his fourth studio album Starting Over.
 At the 64th Grammy Awards, the song won the award for Best Country Song.

 Live performance

 On November 10, 2021, Stapleton performed the song on 55th CMA Awards, on April 3, 2022, he performed on the 64th Grammy Awards.